0%

 Futurpreneur Canada Financing

-Aspiring business owners between the ages of 18-39 can receive help from Futurpreneur to launch successful businesses across Canada.
-It also offers consultancy and mentorship for up to 2 years through its various programs.
-Collateral-free loans up to $60,000 can be given to eligible businesses, $40,000 from the Business Development Bank of Canada, and $20,000 from Futurpreneur.
+Aspiring business owners between the ages of 18–39 can receive support to launch successful businesses across Canada, including capital and mentorship for up to two years.
+Equity-free loans of up to $75,000 can be given to eligible businesses: $50,000 from the Business Development Bank of Canada and $25,000 from Futurpreneur.

 Round13 Capital